stablekernel/aqueduct/doc/db/modeling_data.md

 Additionally, the first argument to `RelationshipInverse` allows you to pick the relationship property on the other entity that this property is inversely related to.
 For example, a User entity could potentially have two relationships with posts: posts they've created and posts that have queued for future posting.
 The Post table must have two foreign key columns to keep track of whether or not a User has already posted it or simply queued it.
 This `Symbol` for the property on the other side of the relationship makes this link.

-Finally, the type of the inverse property must be the other entity's model type.
+Finally, the type of the inverse property must be the other entity's instance type.

 During `DataModel` compilation to generate `ModelEntity`s, inverses are checked for integrity by ensuring that the `RelationshipInverse` symbol and the types of the relationship properties match.
 If they do not, the `DataModel` will throw an exception.